thure-kaspar/stu-mgmt-service/api-docs/docs/getting-started.md

 Interacting with the Student-Management-System's API can be simplified by utilizing a generated client for your desired programming language
 (i.e. Java, Python, C#, JavaScript, TypeScript).
 If you prefer to not work with a generated client, you can also use a native http-library.
 In this case, you're responsible for correctly assembling the requested URLs and data objects.
 Using a generated client is generally recommended, because it guarantees correctly ordered and typed parameters and displays which parameters are optional.
+It also takes care of (de)serializing the request objects to/from JSON.

 The automatically generated [OpenAPI-Specification](https://en.wikipedia.org/wiki/OpenAPI_Specification) of the system can be found here: